Earned Income Tax Credit

 What Information Must I Bring to the Tax Preparation Site?

-Social Security Number or Employer ID Number (EIN) and address for any child care expenses in 2017.
-Bring payment documentation for the total amount you paid the Provider and the amount paid for each child.
+- Social Security Number or Employer ID Number (EIN) and address for any child care expenses in 2022.
+Bring payment documentation for the total amount you paid the Provider and the amount paid for each child

-The EITC does not count as income in determining eligibility for food stamps, SSI, Medicaid, cash assistance or public housing.
-The Child Tax Credit does not count as income for any federally-funded benefit program.
+(EITC refunds do not count as income in determining eligibility for food stamps, SSI, Medicaid, cash assistance or public housing.
+The Child Tax Credit does not count as income for any federally-funded benefit program.)

 EITC VOLUNTEERS BRING DOLLARS TO DAYTON